-Touch FUNC., then drag the menu on the left up or down to choose ₽1.
+Touch FUNC., then drag up or down the menu at the left to choose 1-.

 - Touch [Print]. - Printing will start. - If you want to print additional images, repeat Steps 5 and 6 after printing has completed. - After printing has completed, turn off the camera and printer, and unplug the interface cable.